aino/react-native-embryo/README.md

 ```

+You should never deploy apps with errors.
+But if you do – make sure you catch them, show a friendly message and report the error so it can be fixed in the next patch!

+### Customized errors ###

 You can customize how these errors will be shown for the user in `PROD` by editing `components/ErrorBoundary`.
 We added some simple Modals as a default.